bottledpepsi/Python-Chess/README.md

 - Atomic, versioned JSON saves.
 A crash mid-write or a corrupt file can never silently erase your game
 - Resuming a PvP game orients the board for whichever side is to move

+**PGN export**
+- Export the current game to a standard `.pgn` file at any time from the in-game menu
+- Exports are timestamped and land in their own `pgn/` subdirectory of the save dir, so you can keep more than one
+- Headers include `White`, `Black`, `Date`, `Result`, and (for bot games) a non-standard `Difficulty` tag with the level — PGN readers that don't recognise the extra tag simply ignore it
+- Moves are re-rendered to SAN by `chess.pgn`'s own writer, so the export doesn't depend on two independent SAN implementations staying in agreement

 **Accessibility**
 - Full keyboard navigation: `Tab`/`Shift+Tab` to move focus, `Enter`/`Space` to activate, `Esc` to back out
 - WCAG-AA-compliant text contrast across all UI